i-am-neon/tmx-to-lt/README.md

 ### Autotiles

-Autotiles are tiles that are animated in the game.
-They are not supported by this program.
-The maps look just fine without them.
+Autotiles are tiles that are animated in the game (rivers, etc.). **Autotiles are not supported by this program**.
+However, the maps look just fine without them.

 ### Unsupported Tilesets

-Some tilesets are unsupported.
 This program only supports tilesets whose last two characters are:

 - Village: "10"
 - Plains: "30"